-Riverdale’s two and three storey Victorian houses were built largely between 1880 and 1924.
+Riverdale Homes for Sale offers two and three-storey Victorian houses that were built largely between 1880 and 1924.
 Many of these homes have undergone extensive renovations that in some cases involved creating larger open concepts.
 Many third floors have walkouts to a deck that overlooks the lush Riverdale tree canopy.
-The houses in South Riverdale are on average smaller, older, and less expensive than those in North Riverdale.
+Riverdale Homes for Sale in South Riverdale are on average smaller, older, and less expensive than those in Riverdale Homes for Sale in North Riverdale.
 Most of Riverdale’s homes have parking off rear laneways, and permits are available for street parking.

 Riverdale’s best-known shopping district is along Danforth Avenue, east of Broadview.
 The Danforth is the heart of Toronto’s Greek community.
 It features many first-class Greek restaurants and a dazzling array of stores.
 These include a mix of trendy and traditional shopping as well as a huge selection of fabulous restaurants.
 In the summertime, the sidewalks are overflowing with colorful planters, fresh local produce, and all year round you’ll find couples strolling, parents chasing toddlers, singles cycling, and dogs stopping for friendly bowls of water as they all make their way down the long, vibrant Danforth strip.
 Riverdale also has a Chinatown shopping district centered around Gerrard and Broadview.
 This stretch of the store is known for its bakeries, grocery stands, and restaurants.
 Another shopping destination point for Riverdale residents is Queen Broadview Village.
 This historic shopping district includes some interesting antique and collectible stores.
 Gerrard Square located at the corner of Pape Avenue and Gerrard Street is a large indoor shopping mall with over 70 stores.

-Riverdale has a myriad of parks and parkettes situated throughout the neighbourhood.
-The three largest parks are Riverdale Park East, Withrow Park and Jimmie Simpson Park.
-Each of these Parks contain tennis courts, a wading pool, a hockey rink, and a baseball diamond.
+Riverdale has a myriad of parks and parkettes situated throughout the neighborhood.
+The three largest parks are Riverdale Park East, Withrow Park, and Jimmie Simpson Park.
+Each of these Parks contains tennis courts, a wading pool, a hockey rink, and a baseball diamond.
 Riverdale Park also has an outdoor pool and a running track.
-The Jimmie Simpson Recreation Centre has an indoor swimming pool, a games room and a gymnasium.
-The Pape Recreational Centre has a gymnasium, an indoor pool, a weight room and meeting rooms.
-Riverdale has four public libraries that offer a myriad of programs for children, adults and seniors.
+The Jimmie Simpson Recreation Centre has an indoor swimming pool, a games room, and a gymnasium.
+The Pape Recreational Centre has a gymnasium, an indoor pool, a weight room, and meeting rooms.
+Riverdale has four public libraries that offer a myriad of programs for children, adults, and seniors.